UTS Library

-UTS Library provides support for teaching, learning, and research needs of the students and staff of the University of Technology Sydney (UTS).
-The building is located in Building 2 next to the UTS Tower and opposite Central Park on Broadway, across Levels 5 - 9 within UTS Central.
+The UTS Library is a library for teaching, learning, and research needs for the students, teachers and staff of University of Technology Sydney (UTS).
+The library is located in Building 2 next to the UTS Tower and opposite Central Park on Broadway, across Levels 5 - 9 within UTS Central.
 The main entrance to the new UTS Library is on Level 7 of UTS Central.
-It is accessible by a double helix staircase, escalators, or lifts.
-UTS Library includes study spaces, academic support, and services across various levels of UTS Central.
+The UTS Library also has study spaces, academic support, and services across various levels of UTS Central.

 History

 The University of Technology Sydney was originally known as the New South Wales Institute of Technology (1965–1988).
 At that time, library services were provided through the libraries of the Sydney Technical College (STC) and at the East Sydney Technical College (ESTC) from 1965 to 1971.

 Other library services were established in: